garysweaver/classmeta/README.md

     MyModel.named_meta('Fabular')

-This generates a new class named "Fabular" sending that class and options hash `attrs: [:name, :status], special_column: 'my_column'` to the transform function of transformer associated with the :default key in Classmeta::Options if there is one, otherwise it will just generate a new model class with the same behavior as the old one and not transform it:
+This generates a new class named "Fabular" sending that class and options hash `attrs: [:name, :status], another_key: 'another_value'` to the transform function of transformer associated with the :default key in Classmeta::Options if there is one, otherwise it will just generate a new model class with the same behavior as the old one and not transform it:

-    MyModel.named_meta('Fabular', {attrs: [:name, :status], special_column: 'my_column'})
+    MyModel.named_meta('Fabular', {attrs: [:name, :status], another_key: 'another_value'})

-This generates a new class named "Fabular" sending that class and options hash `attrs: [:name, :status], special_column: 'my_column'` to the transform function of transformer associated with the :awesome key in Classmeta::Options:
+This generates a new class named "Fabular" sending that class and options hash `attrs: [:name, :status], another_key: 'another_value'` to the transform function of transformer associated with the :awesome key in Classmeta::Options:

-    MyModel.named_meta('Fabular', :awesome, {attrs: [:name, :status], special_column: 'my_column'})
+    MyModel.named_meta('Fabular', :awesome, {attrs: [:name, :status], another_key: 'another_value'})

-This generates a new class named "Fabular" sending that class and options hash `attrs: [:name, :status], special_column: 'my_column', somethin_else: {a: 1, b: {c: 1, d: 2}}` to the transform function of transformers associated with the :awesome and :bitchin keys in Classmeta::Options:
+This generates a new class named "Fabular" sending that class and options hash `attrs: [:name, :status], another_key: 'another_value', this_is_cool: {a: 1, b: {c: 1, d: 2}}` to the transform function of transformers associated with the :awesome and :bitchin keys in Classmeta::Options:

-    MyModel.named_meta('Fabular', [:awesome, :bitchin], {attrs: [:name, :status], special_column: 'my_column', somethin_else: {a: 1, b: {c: 1, d: 2}}})
+    MyModel.named_meta('Fabular', [:awesome, :bitchin], {attrs: [:name, :status], another_key: 'another_value', this_is_cool: {a: 1, b: {c: 1, d: 2}}})

 ### 'm' and 'n' functions

 Instead of `meta`, use `m`:

-    MyModel.m(:awesome, :bitchin, attrs: [:name, :status], special_column: 'my_column', somethin_else: {a: 1, b: {c: 1, d: 2}})
+    MyModel.m(:awesome, :bitchin, attrs: [:name, :status], another_key: 'another_value', this_is_cool: {a: 1, b: {c: 1, d: 2}})

 Instead of `named_meta`, use `n`:

-    MyModel.n('Fabular', [:awesome, :bitchin], {attrs: [:name, :status], special_column: 'my_column', somethin_else: {a: 1, b: {c: 1, d: 2}}})
+    MyModel.n('Fabular', [:awesome, :bitchin], {attrs: [:name, :status], another_key: 'another_value', this_is_cool: {a: 1, b: {c: 1, d: 2}}})

 ### Try it out